 This is primarily for project management, it is also great for digital marketing, and it can also be integrated with a number of other tools, like Google Docs, Google Drive, Harvest, Google Calendar, Dropbox, Chrome, Thunderbird, IOS, Android, amongst many others.
 Its integration with Google Docs is especially good because it means that it’s really useful for pulling data from spreadsheets and pushing it onto other spreadsheets.
 It also allows you to view all tasks by one user, you can assign it to more than one person, it allows you to see what everyone is working on, it is designed around collaboration and thus perfect for clients, it provides structured workflows, it’s user-friendly thus easy for non-technical people and clients, and, most importantly, it can track time directly into Harvest and drag over task description information and a hyperlink into the full details of the assignment.
 This is probably the best tool to deal with both sides, development, and marketing.

 This is primarily used for scheduling, both in development work and digital marketing.
-This is really easy to use, with a very simple drag and drop functionality, color coding options, and different charts for different projects.
+This is really easy to use, with a very simple drag and drop functionality, colour coding options, and different charts for different projects.
 Basically, this is a top project management tool for people to be able to see what they’re doing on a daily basis.

 Need to build out your tech team?
 Let Cloud Employee help!
 Talk to us, learn how Cloud Employee works, or check out our Developer Pricing Guide.
 You can hire offshore developers with us across these technologies.